owen2345/kubernetes_helper/lib/templates/README.md

 - Use the cluster/project as default
     `gcloud container clusters get-credentials my-cluster --zone europe-west4-a`

+### App setup
 - Install helper for the next commands
   `gem install kubernetes_helper`

 - Verify or update k8s settings in .kubernetes/settings.rb
-  Note: Please do not include sensitive values in this file, ENV values are recommended instead.
+  Note: Please do not include sensitive values in this file, secrets are recommended instead.

 - Register shared cloudsql proxy configuration (only if not exists)
     ```bash